AlexisPidlaoan/neu-library-concept/README.md

 Welcome to the NEU Library Visitor Log System.
 Please follow these steps to record your visit:

 ### Step 1: Identification
-•	Student ID / RFID: Type your School ID (Format: YY-XXXXX-XXX) into the terminal or scan your RFID-compatible card.
+- **Student ID / RFID**: Type your School ID (Format: YY-XXXXX-XXX) into the terminal or scan your RFID-compatible card.
-•	Email Lookup: Alternatively, you may sign in using your @neu.edu.ph institutional email.
+- **Email Lookup**: Alternatively, you may sign in using your `@neu.edu.ph` institutional email.
-•	Guest Access: If your ID is not yet registered in the system, you may proceed as a guest or first-time user to link your account for future ease of access.
+- **Guest Access**: If your ID is not yet registered in the system, you may proceed as a guest or first-time user to link your account for future ease of access.

 ### Step 2: Profile Verification
-•	Once identified, the system will display your real-time visitor profile, including your name and department.
+- Once identified, the system will display your real-time visitor profile, including your name and department.
-•	Note: If you have been restricted by library administration, an "Access Denied" overlay will appear, and you must contact the librarian.
+- **Note**: If you have been restricted by library administration, an "Access Denied" overlay will appear, and you must contact the librarian.

 ### Step 3: Select Department and Course
-•	Verify your respective college (e.g., CICS, CAS, CBA, etc.) from the list of supported departments.
+- Verify your respective college (e.g., CICS, CAS, CBA, etc.) from the list of supported departments.
-•	Ensure your specific course or program information is accurate before proceeding.
+- Ensure your specific course or program information is accurate before proceeding.

 ### Step 4: Purpose of Visit
-•	Choose your primary reason for visiting the library from the following options:
+- Choose your primary reason for visiting the library.
+Common options include:
   1. Reading Books
   2. Thesis / Research
   3. Use of Computer
   4. Doing Assignments
   5. General Visit / Viewing
   6. Borrowing / Returning Books
   7. Group Study
+- Use the **AI Suggester** to quickly find or autocomplete your purpose.

 ### Step 5: Confirm Entry
-•	Click the Submit button to log your visit instantly into the database.
+- Click the **Submit** button to log your visit instantly into the database.
-•	A Success Overlay will appear for 4 seconds, showing a "Welcome to NEU" or confirmation message to signal your entry is recorded.
+- A **Success Overlay** will appear for 4 seconds, showing a confirmation message to signal your entry is recorded.

 ---